ExpediaGroup/bull/README.md

 ### Apply a transformation function on a field contained in a nested object:

-This example shows off a lambda transformation function that can be applied to a nested object field.
+This example shows how a lambda transformation function can be applied to a nested object field.

 Given: